See all chapters of A Guide to Solvency II.

 - The use of external credit assessments in the calculation of the MA must be in accordance with Article 111(1)(n) of the Solvency II Directive.

-In addition, Article 53 of the Level II Delegated Regulations provides that for the purpose of the calculation of the MA:
+In addition, the Level 2 Delegated Regulation provides that for the purpose of the calculation of the MA:309

 - Insurance and reinsurance undertakings must only consider assets whose expected cash flows are required to replicate the cash flows of the (re)insurance obligations.